Channelsbeginner

 If you start a conversation in Web Chat and the visitor leaves, you can:

 • Wait for them to come back.
-If they return inside the resume window, they continue the same conversation.
+If they return in the same browser inside the resume window, they continue the same conversation.
+A fresh browser, even with the same email in pre-chat, starts a new conversation and does not show prior history.

 • Let dead-connection detection switch the conversation to email or SMS automatically.